Asynchronous Denoising Diffusion Models for Aligning Text-to-Image Generation: Background

 \subsection{Diffusion Model Alignment}

-Early studies have explored methods for conditioning image generation of diffusion models on specific factors, such as class labels~\citep{dhariwal2021diffusion}, image styles~\citep{sohn2023styledrop} and layouts~\citep{zheng2023layoutdiffusion}.
+Text-to-image misalignment has been a longstanding challenge across various generative models, including VAEs, GANs and diffusion models~\citep{zhang2018stacking, wang2021cycle, liao2022text}.
+Early diffusion model studies have explored methods for conditioning generation on specific factors, such as class labels~\citep{dhariwal2021diffusion, wang2023patch}, styles~\citep{sohn2023styledrop} and layouts~\citep{zheng2023layoutdiffusion}.
 The incorporation of text encoders has endowed diffusion models with the capability to generate images from textual descriptions\citep{rombach2022highresolutionimagesynthesislatent}.
-Following this development, recent studies therefore focus on the challenge of text-to-image misalignment, which is essential for the reliable deployment of diffusion models.
-On the one hand, some studies achieve better alignment through model fine-tuning~\citep{lee2023aligning, tong2025decoding}, among which reinforcement learning-based methods stand out~\citep{fan2023dpok, hu2025towards, hu2025dfusiondirectpreferenceoptimization}.
+Following this development, recent studies therefore focus on the challenge of text-to-image misalignment in diffusion models, which is essential for the reliable deployment.

+On the one hand, researchers have sought to achieve better alignment through fine-tuning.
+Some studies focus on directly fine-tuning the model~\citep{lee2023aligning, tong2025decoding}, among which reinforcement learning-based methods stand out~\citep{fan2023dpok, hu2025towards, hu2025dfusiondirectpreferenceoptimization}.
+Others optimize different components without altering the main model parameters.
+For example, some progressively refine the intermediate noisy images during the denoising process~\citep{chefer2023attend, li2023divide, rassin2023linguistic}, while others optimize prompts to be more precise and informative~\citep{wang2023reprompt, manas2024improving}.

 On the other hand, some studies investigate alignment techniques that do not require fine-tuning.
 For instance, Z-Sampling~\citep{lichen2025zigzag} enhances alignment by introducing zigzag diffusion step.
 SEG~\citep{hong2024smoothed} exploits the energy-based perspective of self-attention to improve image generation.
 S-CFG~\citep{shen2024rethinking} and CFG++~\citep{chung2025cfg} improve text-to-image alignment by refining the classifier-free guidance technique~\citep{ho2022classifier}.